hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

  * In the early stages the boy also started running very fast, like the Flintstones, barely making any progress, but in the end I had to remove him because the game became unplayable on ice.

 [12:58:57](#YbNFc-nCAzp59vuNWzZGigVIdXhmK6RB7kqmEw-j2TE) <planetsizecpu (Jose Luis)>:
  * Remembering level LX32, what I do is test the game with the latest automatic build available, to see if the game needs any update.
-The ice levels are more difficult because the boy slips... Ì†ΩÌ∏Å
+The ice levels are more difficult because the boy slips... üòÅ

 [13:04:31](#ZUWXxNMFXYYuRF7131zmv70BrHhvZbw6Ogo4BoNNgjk) <hiiamboris>:
 you can use the cart to fly over the shafts?